tcpipuk/tcpipuk.github.io/src/synapse/deployment/synapse.md

 worker_replication_secret: "SuperSecretValue6" # Secret for communication between Synapse and workers
 ```

+In this case, I've included typical configuration for [Authentik](https://goauthentik.io/integrations/services/matrix-synapse/) in case you want to use SSO instead of Synapse's built-in password database - it's perfectly safe to omit this `oidc_providers:` section if you're not using SSO, but [the official Authentik guide](https://goauthentik.io/integrations/services/matrix-synapse/) is quite quick and easy if you do wish to use it [after installing Authentik](https://goauthentik.io/docs/installation/docker-compose).

 ## Cache Optimisation

 Most of the example configuration above is fairly standard, however of particular note to performance tuning is the cache configuration.